delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ## Polymorphism

-The inheritance relationships we have just established allow us to say that an enemy is an instance of the `Enemy` type, but also of the `Ship` type. **A given instance can have multiple shapes thanks to inheritance.** In object-oriented programming this is called **polymorphism.**
+The inheritance relationships we have just established allow us to say that an enemy is an instance of the `Enemy` type, but also of the `Ship` type. **A given instance can have multiple shapes, thanks to inheritance.** In object-oriented programming this is called **polymorphism.**

 Alternately, we can say an enemy is an instance of `Enemy` because it has the `Enemy` API, or that it is an instance of `Ship` because it has the `Ship` API.
 This is equivalent to saying that the `prototype` properties of `Enemy` and `Ship` are in the object's prototype chain.

 The `instanceof` operator returns true if the `prototype` property of the function to the operator's right is in the prototype chain of the object to the left of the operator.

 ```js
 enemy instanceof Enemy;  // Enemy.prototype is the first link.